 Several industry and non-industry players have inked multiple partnerships related to blockchain in healthcare sector from the year 2017-2022.
 This is indicative of the growing interest of stakeholders in this domain.
 It is worth highlighting that ~ 60% of the deals were inked to enable utilization and integration of proprietary blockchain platforms.

 Further, majority of the deals in this domain were inked for clinical trials (35%) followed by those for pharmaceutical supply chain optimisation (24%).

-Over the years, there has been a gradual increase in the number of publications related to blockchain.
+Over the years, there has been a gradual increase in the number of publications related to blockchain in healthcare.
 This can be attributed to the extensive research being carried out to evaluate the benefits of blockchain technology.
 It is worth highlighting that the maximum number of articles (116) have been published in the year 2021.
 This number is expected to rise in 2022.
 In fact, till September 2022, 130 articles have already been published.
 In addition, most of the articles published in this domain are research articles (57%), followed by review articles (28%).
 This can be due to the extensive research being carried out to address the challenges associated with the use of novel blockchain technology.

 Future Evolution of Blockchain in Drug Discovery and Clinical Trials Market

 With the rising demand of novel technologies, for a more efficient, transparent and secure data storage and management system , the blockchain in healthcare market is anticipated to grow at an annualized rate of above 20% between 2023 and 2035.